 He is a regular commentator in the media on politics and culture, writing columns for national newspapers and magazines.

 Jack joined Localis in August 2014 after graduating from King's College London.
-His main political and policy interests lie in housing, healthcare and devolution; each of which he has helped to produce reports on at Localis.
+His main political and policy interests lie in housing, healthcare and devolution; each of which he has produce reports on at Localis.

 Dominic joined Localis in December 2015 having previously worked for Liberal Democrat politicians in the European Parliament, UK Parliament and local government, including as Press and Communications Officer for Baroness Ludford from April 2013 to June 2014 when she was MEP for London.
 He has a First Class Degree in Political Studies from the University of Leeds and a Master’s Degree in Public Policy from King’s College London.
 He is particularly interested in local government finance and wrote his postgraduate dissertation on the local income tax.

 Kulvir joined Localis as an intern in July 2016 having studied History at Durham University.
 Whilst at University, he concentrated on political history and the roles that various stakeholders have had in influencing the political agenda.
 He has a strong interest in local politics, especially in the expanding devolution agenda.